ping-of-health/thepingofhealth.com/README.md

 Do I know even know many devices I have?

-## User Story:
+## User Story

 As a homeowner of many devices,
 I want to know which home devices are outdated and vulnerable to known exploits, so that I can patch them.

-## Audience:
+## Audience

 Tech savvy (multiple devices)
      +